nmacedo/MSV/Algorithms/LC-Lenses/README.md

 # Least-change lenses specification

-Specification of least-change lenses for bidirectional transformation, with demonstrations and properties for the [paper](http://dx.doi.org/10.14279/tuj.eceasst.57.868):
+Specification of least-change lenses for bidirectional transformation, with demonstrations and properties for the 2013 workshop [paper](http://dx.doi.org/10.14279/tuj.eceasst.57.868) *Composing Least-change Lenses*.

-N. Macedo, H. Pacheco, A. Cunha and J. N. Oliveira.
-Composing Least-change Lenses, 2013

-### History
+### Development history

 * These models have been originally developed for the BX'13 *[Composing Least-change Lenses](http://nmacedo.github.io/pubs.html#bx13)* paper.
 * Alloy models have been developed and analyzed under the *Alloy Analyzer 4.2_2012-09-25*, and subsequently tested for support under version *5.0.0.201804081720*.